mit-orcd/orcd-docs-edit/docs/recipes/openclaw-engaging.md

   [OpenRouter](https://openrouter.ai/)

 !!! note
-    The agent calls cloud LLM APIs for inference — no GPU is required.
+    The agent calls cloud LLM APIs for inference — **no GPU is required**.
     The gateway needs only 1 CPU and 4 GB RAM on any partition.
-Do not request GPU partitions for the gateway or agent; GPU nodes are a scarce shared resource.
-GPUs are only relevant if the agent launches separate data-processing jobs that benefit from GPU acceleration.
+Do not request GPU partitions for the gateway or agent session — GPU nodes are a scarce shared resource and provide no benefit here.
+When GPU compute is needed for data processing, the agent can submit separate SLURM jobs that request their own GPUs (via `OPENCLAW_SLURM_BINDS=1`).

 ## Step 1: Clone and Build the Container (~10 min)